JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 false
 ```

-Another handy function is the `isabstracttype` function that checks whether the given type is abstract or not.
+Other handy functions are `isabstracttype` and `isconcretetype` that check whether a type is abstract and concrete, respectively.

 ```jldoctest
 julia> isabstracttype(Real)